couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

 This needs to be made as POST request to the `/internalSettings` endpoint.
-By default this setting is 16, which specifies the number of vBuckets which will moved per node before pausing all moves, which will then trigger index compaction.
+By default this setting is 16, which specifies the number of vBuckets which will moved per node until all vBucket movements pauses.
+After this pause the system triggers index compaction.
 Index compaction will not be performed while vBuckets are being moved, so if you specify a larger value, it means that the server will spend less time compacting the index, which will result in larger index files that take up more disk space.

 <a id="couchbase-admin-restapi-get-autofailover-settings"></a>